-Firefighters battle flames at Encinitas home
+1 killed in Encinitas house fire

-ENCINITAS, Calif. — Firefighters were battling flames at a home in Encinitas Friday night.
+ENCINITAS, Calif. — One person was killed Friday night after a home in Encinitas caught fire, authorities said.

-The fire was reported around 8:10 p.m. at a structure along the 400 block of Arroyo Drive.
+The Encinitas Fire Department received multiple calls around 8:10 p.m. about a roof on fire along the 400 block of Arroyo Drive.

+Firefighters arrived at a two-story house and found the second floor engulfed in flames.
+The roof was partially collapsed, according to Deputy Chief Robert Ford.

+Firefighters contained the fire by 10 p.m.
+The first floor of the home was in good condition, but firefighters were still working to safely access the second floor, which was heavily damaged.
+No other structures were damaged by the fire.

+According to Ford, one man who lived in the home was unaccounted for around 10 p.m.

+At 11:15 p.m., the San Diego County Sheriff’s Department told FOX 5 one person had been killed in the fire.

-Road closures were in place at the intersection of Ocean View Avenue and Arroyo Drive and at the intersection of Sunset Drive and Ocean View Avenue.
+Road closures were in place at the intersection of Ocean View Avenue and Arroyo Drive and at the intersection of Sunset Drive and Ocean View Avenue for hours as firefighters continued to douse hot spots at the home.

 Deputies are assisting @encinitasfire with a residential fire in the 400 block of Arroyo Drive.
 There are road closures at the intersections of Ocean View Ave / Arroyo Dr and Sunset Dr / Ocean View Ave, please avoid the area.